Harvey-Moth/Comp3010/README.md

 ### Question 4
 Walkthrough Screenshots: https://github.com/Harvey-Moth/Comp3010/tree/cb6aa285ecee3e2b082eff977680b7f7e895c7a1/Walkthrough%20Screenshots/Questions/Question%204-6/4
+MAKE SURE TO REDO SCREENSHOT TO SHOW THE CONTENTS OF THE REQUEST
 Methodology: **Remember this one was timestamped as earlier so its this one when they made it public**
 - Added the eventID filter
 - Added the bucketname parameter to gather all bucket api calls